-State law and regulations require that surplus monies of the University must be invested.
+State law and regulations require that surplus monies of the University be invested.
 The objectives of the University's investment policy are to safeguard the principal, to meet liquidity needs of the University, and to obtain the best possible return commensurate with the degree of risk the University is willing to assume in obtaining such return.
 These objectives may be weighted or prioritized differently for individual portfolios depending on the purpose of the portfolio.

 The University's investment policy authorizes funds held in local trust accounts under Education Code Sections 89721 and 89724 to be invested in any of the securities authorized by Government Code Section 16430, and Education Code Sections 89724 and 89725, subject to certain limitations.
-In general, the University's investment policy permits investments in obligations of the Federal and California state governments, certificates of deposit, high-quality domestic corporate and fixed-income securities, and certain other investment instruments.
+In general, the University's investment policy permits investments in obligations of the Federal and California state governments, certificates of deposit, high-quality domestic corporate fixed-income securities, and certain other investment instruments.

-Effective January 1, 2017, changes to the Education and Government Code of the State expanded the permitted investments to include mutual funds, including equity mutual funds, subject to registration by, and under the regulatory authority of the United States Securities and Exchange Commission (SEC), or in Unites States registered real estate investment trusts, resulting in the establishment of the CSU Total Return Portfolio (TRP).
-Under State law, investment of funds in the TRP is subject to the University meeting certain conditions regarding investment oversight, reporting, and use of earnings, and is to be phased in at no more than \$400,000 as of June 30, 2018, \$600,000 as of June 30, 2019, and 30% of eligible investments thereafter.
+Effective January 1, 2017, changes to the Education and Government Code of the State expanded the permitted investments to include mutual funds, including equity mutual funds, subject to registration by, and under the regulatory authority of the United States Securities and Exchange Commission (SEC), or in United States registered real estate investment trusts, resulting in the establishment of the CSU Total Return Portfolio (TRP).
+Under State law, investment of funds in the TRP is subject to the University meeting certain conditions regarding investment oversight, reporting, and use of earnings, and is to be phased in at no more than \$600,000 as of June 30, 2019, and thirty percent of eligible investments thereafter.
+TRP investments amounted to \$559,192 as of June 30, 2019.

-Additional earnings from investment under the TRP shall be used only for capital outlay or maintenance, and shall not be used for ongoing operations.
+Additional earnings (if any) from TRP investments shall be used only for capital outlay or maintenance, and shall not be used for ongoing operations.